Cathedral of Our Lady (Antwerp): Romanesque church and Gothic cathedral

+Damage and later history

-During the night of 5–6 October 1533, the new church was largely gutted by fire, however Lancelot II of Ursel managed to save the building.
-The completion of the second tower was therefore delayed, which led to its ultimate postponement.
-Moreover, the church only became the cathedral of the bishopric of Antwerp in 1559 but lost this title again from 1801 to 1961, following the Concordat of 1801.
-During the Iconoclasm of 20 August 1566 (part of the Beeldenstorm at the start of the Eighty Years' War), Protestants destroyed a large part of the cathedral interior.
+During the night of 5–6 October 1533, the new church caught fire.
+The Antwerp mayor Lancelot II of Ursel is credited with playing a major part in the salvation of the church.
+Through his active help and coordination, the cathedral is said to have been saved from total ruin.
+Nevertheless, 57 altars had not been saved and went up in flames.
+Lancelot suffered serious injuries but survived the ordeal according to the letters of the Italian chronicler Francesco Guicciardini.
+The completion of the second tower was delayed due to the fire and was ultimate abandoned.
+The church was made the cathedral of the bishopric of Antwerp in 1559.
+It lost this title in 1801 during the period of French occupation of Belgium by the promulgation of the Concordat of 1801.
+It was made a cathedral again in 1961.

+During the Iconoclasm of 20 August 1566 (part of the Beeldenstorm at the start of the Eighty Years' War), Protestants destroyed a large part of the cathedral's interior.
 The eye-witness Richard Clough, a Welsh Protestant merchant then in Antwerp, wrote that the cathedral: "looked like a hell, with above 10,000 torches burning, and such a noise as if heaven and earth had got together, with falling of images and beating down of costly works, such sort that the spoil was so great that a man could not well pass through the church.
 So that in fine [short], I cannot write you in x sheets of paper the strange sight I saw there, organs and all destroyed."

-Nicolas Sander, an English Catholic exile who was a professor of theology at Louvain, described the destruction in the church: